Sexual

 + Correlational research between SD & satisfaction

-+ Real world app - 57% use SD to improve communication
++ Real world app - Haas & Stafford found that 57% use SD to improve communication - couples therapy

-- SD is high at end of relationship but does not increase satisfaction
+- Incompatible with Duck's breakdown theory.
+SD is high in the Dyadic phase but does not increase satisfaction

 Theories: